 Book Your Accommodation

 I’ve used most search sites over the years to book travel and accommodation.
 What I’ve found is that Booking.com unfailingly offers the cheapest rates for hotels, including some fabulous boutique ones.
-At first, I double checked their prices against a couple of other comparison sites, but I save the time now, because they always come up with the best deals.
+At first, I double-checked their prices against a couple of other comparison sites, but I save time now because they always come up with the best deals.

 Don’t Forget Your Travel Insurance